okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 Each review must be structured into the following sections:

 1. **Introduction:**
    Provide an overview of the custom visual and its general purpose within Power BI.
+This section could include a brief history of the visual, its developer, and any notable achievements or awards.
+Also it could include part of final consideration.

 2. **Adherence to Chart Type Features (If Applicable):**
    Assess how well the custom visual adheres to the standard features of its chart type (e.g., a line chart or pie chart).